 \subsection{Univariate variable importance}

 As described in Section \ref{sec:vs} the Khiops classifier is trained in two steps.
 The first one is to evaluate the univariate predictive information contained in each aggregated variable.
 For that, a supervised discretization~\cite{BoulleML06} is realized for numerical one and a supervised grouping method~\cite{BoulleMLDM05} is performed on categorical variables.
 In the dataset used here all the variables are numerical (except the 'Gender' and `Hour' variables redrawn at the beginning of the study).
-One output of this preprocessing is an information of the univariate predictive information, named ``level'', of each variable which is in the range $[0:1]$ (0 variable no informative, 1 variable 100 \% informative).
-These values are given in the second column of the Table \ref{tab:results}.
+One output of this preprocessing is an information of the univariate predictive information, named ``level'', of each variable, which is in the range $[0:1]$ (0 variable no informative, 1 variable 100 \% informative).
+These values are given in the second column of Table 1.
 Since each aggregated variable is discretized, it is also possible to have a look at the information carried by the intervals found.
-For that the Khiops library provides an interactive results visualization tool, called Khiops Visualization.
+For that, the Khiops library provides an interactive results visualization tool, called Khiops Visualization.
 We present in Figure \ref{fig:visu} a copy of a screenshot of this tool for the most important aggregate: $V_1$=``Min(EtCO2) where Calcium $>$ 8.075''.
 The analysis of the discretization allows us to understand why this aggregate is informative.
 Small values of $V_1$ produce intervals relatively pure of Sepsis=1 while the intervals between 26 and 36 are relatively pure of Sepsis=0.
 The reading of $P(X|C)$ per interval, and for each variable, is informative to understand the result of the univariate classifications.